 2. Rights Management

-Public cloud providers offer the use of tools to grant the appropriate level of access to individual users.
+Public secure cloud providers offer the use of tools to grant the appropriate level of access to individual users.
 The recommended approach is to use the philosophy espoused by the “rights of least privilege” so only users with a bona fide need can access a specific resource.
 Ensuring data is classified provides the framework to deploy a rights management solution.

 3. Data Encryption in flight and at rest